3CORESec/SIEGMA/README.md

 It is also our objective to take a community approach to SIEM schemas, maintaining easy to read data dictionaries while making it trivial to add custom fields based on specific use cases.

-For platforms that support it, SIΣGMA also enables automatic upload of the SIEM consumable.
+For platforms that support it, SIEGMA also enables automatic upload of the SIEM consumable.
 Check the [Automatic Import](https://github.com/3CORESec/SIEGMA#siem-automatic-import) section for more information.

 How does it differ from `sigmac`?
 The reason we decided to create our own artifacts is to have more control over the mappings and allow for a different level of automation.
 This project is not mean to be a replacement to Sigma or `sigmac`, especially since it utilizes `sigmac`.